Experimental design for Partially Observed Markov Decision Processes: Introduction

-Fourthly we consider an example from biology, a Polymerase chain reaction (PCR) experiment where DNA template is grown in liquid substrate.
+In Section \ref{sec:paramdependence} we observe that the policies we develop can depend on the unknown parameter $\theta$ and avoid this by averaging over a prior.
+To illustrate these methods, in Section \ref{subsec:pcr} we consider an example from biology, a Polymerase chain reaction (PCR) experiment where DNA template is grown in liquid substrate.
 The population dynamics are modeled in a dynamical system with stochastic errors, and the aim is to estimate the half-saturation constant, a parameter which controls the saturation of the template.
 Here we compare using a prior for $\theta$ and using VIA to calculate a control policy.

-In Section $2$ we describe the POMDP setup, and then introduce dynamic programming, an algorithm from Markov Decision Processes.
-This algorithm is then applied to evaluate control policies that maximize both the Partial Observation Fisher Information and the Full Observation Fisher Information.

-In Section $3$ we show how the control policies can be applied to POMDP examples and then, in Section $4$, describe how stochastic dynamical systems can be transformed to POMDPs by using discretization methods, and give an example of such a system.
-In Section $5$ we discuss the problem of parameter dependence when running the dynamic programs, and how these issues can be dealt with.
-This is illustrated in the last example, and a discussion follows.